Graph Unlearning: Evaluation

-We observe that, in terms of model utility, the \sysname-\blpa method benefits the most from \optaggr.
-We conjecture that it is due to the \blpa partition method can capture the local structural information while losing some of the global structural information of the training graph~\cite{SHWZFS20,WL20}.
-Using \optaggr helps better capture the global structural information by assigning different importance scores to shard models.
+\mypara{Observations} In general, \optaggr can effectively improve the F1 score in most cases compared to \meanaggr and \majaggr.
+For instance, on the Cora dataset with \sysname-\blpa unlearning method, \optaggr achieves $0.357$ higher F1 score than that of \majaggr for the \gcn model.
 We also observe that the \majaggr method performs the worst in most cases.
-We posit it is due to the fact that \majaggr neglects information of the posteriors obtained from each shard model.
+We posit it is because \majaggr neglects information of the posteriors obtained from each shard model.
 Concretely, if the posteriors of the shard models have high confidence to multiple classes rather than a single class, the \majaggr method will lose information about the runner-up classes, leading to bad model utility.

+Comparing different GNN models, \gcn benefits the most while \gin benefits the least from \optaggr.
+In terms of model utility, the \sysname-\blpa method benefits the most from \optaggr.
+We conjecture this is because the \blpa partition method can capture the local structural information while losing some of the global structural information of the training graph~\cite{SHFZWS20a,WL20a}.
+Using \optaggr helps better capture the global structural information by assigning different importance scores to shard models.